Hermann Kroll

 The following table displays which regular expressions and synonyms we consider to represent an interaction.
 We also provide this list as a JSON file.

-The following hierarchy displays how interactions are expanded in our system, e.g., associated is expanded to any other relation or interacts is expanded to interacts.
+The following hierarchy displays how interactions are expanded in our system, e.g., associated is expanded to any other relation or interacts is expanded to inhibits or metabolises.